Mugling

 Mugling (मुग्लिङ; sometimes known as Muglin) is a town in Chitwan, Bagmati Province, Nepal.

 Mugling is located at an interchange of two majors highways: Prithvi and Madan Ashrit Highway (also known as Mugling-Narayanghat Highway).
 Before the 1970s, Mugling was a fishing village at the confluence of Marshyangdi River and Trishuli River.
 Soon after the two highways were connected, the town saw a major transformation and became synonymised as a "town that never slept".

-In 2005, it was reported that Mugling became like a ghost town due to the Nepalese Civil War, rising violence, and crime.
+In 2005, it was reported that Mugling became a ghost town due to the Nepalese Civil War, rising violence, and crime.
 During the war, the Nepal government had installed an army checkpoint at the market.